On the multiple-scale analysis for some linear partial $q$-difference and differential equations with holomorphic coefficients: Formal and analytic solutions to some auxiliary convolution initial value problems with complex parameters

 Let us finish the proof of the proposition.
 At this point, in view of (\ref{e130}) and (\ref{e131}), one can choose $\varpi>0$ such that $\overline{B}(0,\varpi)\subseteq\hbox{Exp}^{q}_{(\kappa,\beta,\mu,\alpha,\rho)}$, which defines a complete metric space for the norm $\left\|\cdot\right\|_{(\kappa,\beta,\mu,\alpha,\rho)}$.
 The map $\mathcal{H}^1_{\epsilon}$ is contractive from $\overline{B}(0,\varpi)$ into itself.
 The fixed point theorem states that $\mathcal{H}^1_{\epsilon}$ admits a unique fixed point $w_{k_1}^{d}(\tau,m,\epsilon)\in\overline{B}(0,\varpi)\subseteq\hbox{Exp}^{q}_{(\kappa,\beta,\mu,\alpha,\rho)}$, for every $\epsilon\in D(0,\epsilon_0)$.
 The construction of $w_{k_1}^{d}(\tau,m,\epsilon)$ allows us to conclude that it turns out to be a solution of (\ref{e87}). \end{proof}

-The next step consists on studying the solutions of a second auxiliary problem.
+The next step consists of studying the solutions of a second auxiliary problem.
 This problem lies in a second $q$-Borel plane and its solution would guarantee the extension, with appropriate growth, of the acceleration of the solution to our first auxiliary problem, described in (\ref{e87}).
-For this purpose, we describe the acceleration of the elements of $\hbox{Exp}^{q}_{(\kappa,\beta,\mu,\alpha,\rho)}$.